 This varies greatly with the individual – some people may need only a short treatment every 6 – 8 weeks, while others may need to attend on a weekly basis initially.
-Prices range from $43 for a 15 minute appointment.
-An average lip and chin area would require about half an hour to clear the hair which would cost $60.
+Prices range from $50 for a 15 minute appointment.
+An average lip and chin area would require about 15 minutes to clear the area which would cost $50.
 At the time of consultation the electrolysist will give you a more accurate assessment as to the period of time and cost involved.
 Remember, having a consultation puts you under no pressure to go ahead with treatment.

 © Flux Digital